Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Long-time behaviour of UFG diffusions: general case

 \section{Long-time behaviour of UFG diffusions: general case}

 In the previous section we investigated the case in which the representation of the form ``ODE+SDE" is global.
 In this section we study the general UFG-case, in which such a representation is, in general, only local.
 That is, we finally address the full problem of analysing the asymptotic behaviour of $\eqref{SDE}$, assuming that the vector fields $V_0 \dd V_d$ satisfy the UFG condition (see Definition \ref{defufg}).
 This case is substantially richer than the one considered in Section \ref{sec:non-autonomous}; however the fact that, locally, we can always represent the SDE \eqref{SDE} as a system of the form ``ODE+SDE", still means that we should be able to identify a suitable ODE which drives the dynamics.
 We will demonstrate that this is indeed the case and that such an ODE is the integral curve of the vector field $\voperp$; that is, the curve \be \zeta_t=e^{t\voperp}x_0 \,, \ee where $x_0$ is the initial datum of the SDE \eqref{SDE}, i.e. $X_0=x_0$.
 This should not be a surprise in view of Proposition \ref{prop:SDElivesonsubmanifold}.
 Nevertheless, to understand why this is the case, it is useful to build an analogy with the setting of the previous section: if the SDE is of the form \eqref{SDEglobal}-\eqref{ODEglobal}, then $\voperp=(0 \dd 0, W_0)$.
 Therefore in the simplified setting \eqref{SDEglobal}-\eqref{ODEglobal}, the ODE \eqref{ODElocall} substantially reduces to \eqref{ODEglobal}.
 The previous sentence is correct for less than observing that \eqref{ODElocall} is an $N$-dimensional ODE, while \eqref{ODEglobal} is a one-dimensional curve.
 We keep using the notation $\zeta_t$ for both curves only to emphasize the analogy; however, while the one-dimensional autonomous nature of the ODE \eqref{ODEglobal} implies that its solution has a limit, the zoology of possible behaviours for the curve \eqref{ODElocall} is much more varied.
-In this paper we only analyse the case in which the curve \eqref{ODElocall} converges to a limit and in future work we will treat the case when \eqref{ODEglobal} does not have a solution.
-However, roughly speaking, in Theorem \ref{prop:invmeasureforODE}, we prove that a necessary condition for the SDE \eqref{SDE} to have an invariant measure is that the ODE \eqref{ODElocall} should admit one as well (notice that if the curve \eqref{ODElocall} converges to a limit point $\bar{x}$, then it admits the Dirac measure $\delta_{\bar{x}}$ as invariant measure).
+In this paper we only analyse the case in which the curve \eqref{ODElocall} converges to a limit and in future work we will treat more general cases. \footnote{For example the curve \eqref{ODElocall} could be periodic, ergodic or chaotic (this is a non-exhaustive list of possibilities).} However, roughly speaking, in Theorem \ref{prop:invmeasureforODE}, we prove that a necessary condition for the SDE \eqref{SDE} to have an invariant measure is that the ODE \eqref{ODElocall} should admit one as well (notice that if the curve \eqref{ODElocall} converges to a limit point $\bar{x}$, then it admits the Dirac measure $\delta_{\bar{x}}$ as invariant measure).

 As anticipated in the introduction, the above discussion motivates introducing the process